sba1/adtools/ReadMe.md

  ```
  to checkout the version 5 branch of gcc and apply all adtools patches
  for this branch.

+ You should also invoke this command if you want to reapply the current
+ set of patches (e.g., after pulling changed patch sets)

 * ```adtgenpatch```: will generate the patches between the base checkout
  and the current HEAD of the repo.
 The patches are written to the